Kochira, Shūmatsu Teitai Iinkai

 Kochira, Shūmatsu Teitai Iinkai (こちら、終末停滞委員会。) is a Japanese light novel series written by Kien Aien and illustrated by Ogipote.
-It began publication under ASCII Media Works' Dengeki Bunko imprint in July 2024, and has been compiled into four volumes as of June 2025.
-A manga adaptation illustrated by Yutaka Sakurai began serialization on Kadokawa Shoten's Shōnen Ace Plus service in April 2025.
+It began publication under ASCII Media Works' Dengeki Bunko imprint in July 2024, and has been compiled into six volumes as of July 2026.
+A manga adaptation illustrated by Yutaka Sakurai began serialization on Kadokawa Shoten's Shōnen Ace Plus service in April 2025 and has been compiled into two tankōbon volumes as of July 2026.

 Plot

 The series follows Kotoha Kotoyorozu, a former member of the mafia.
 After years of being forced to work for the mafia after being kidnapped, he somehow finds himself reincarnated in another world after wishing for a better life.
 He finds himself becoming involved with a group of girls calling themselves the Apocalypse Stagnation Committee and starting a new life as a student at Azure Academy, living the high school life he was never able to live.